What is an FHA mortgage insurance premium?

 What is an FHA mortgage insurance premium (MIP)?

-FHA mortgage insurance premiums (MIP) are additional fees FHA loan borrowers pay, both upfront and over the course of the mortgage term.
-These premiums are required of all FHA borrowers.
+FHA mortgage insurance premiums are additional fees that all FHA loan borrowers pay, both upfront and over the course of the mortgage term.
 Most FHA borrowers need to pay them for the duration of the 30- or 15-year loan term.

 FHA loans are “insured” by the Federal Housing Administration (FHA): Should a borrower default on the mortgage, the agency will compensate the lender for the outstanding balance.
 FHA mortgage insurance premiums go to the Mutual Mortgage Insurance Fund (MMIF), which the FHA uses to pay out claims to lenders looking to recoup losses.

-FHA loan applicants are deemed riskier, because they have lower credit scores, make smaller down payments, or both.
-So, MIP helps lenders mitigate the risk of providing mortgages to these applicants.
-It makes possible the FHA program, which opens the homeownership door to borrowers who often wouldn’t qualify for a conventional mortgage.
+FHA loan applicants are deemed riskier because they have lower credit scores, make smaller down payments, or both.
+So, MIP helps lenders mitigate the risk of providing mortgages to these applicants and makes the FHA program possible.

 MIP vs. PMI